Beneficial-AI-Foundation/vericoding-benchmark/README.md

 The folder `vericoded` will contain some of the tasks with solutions filled in by an AI vericoder.

-## Humancoded
+## Handcoded

-The folder `humancoded` will contain some of the tasks with solutions filled in by human coders.
+The folder `handcoded` will contain some of the tasks with solutions filled in by human coders.

 ## Original Sources